Bosnia and Herzegovina entry requirements for Latvia passport holders

 Hotel booking or host invitation

-Border officers may ask where you're staying, especially if you arrive without a clear itinerary.
-A hotel confirmation or a letter from a host with their address and phone number covers this.
+Border officials may ask where you're staying.
+A hotel confirmation email or a letter from your host with their address is enough.

 Recommended